Mpox (previously known as monkeypox)

 • Avoid close contact with people who have mpox or mpox symptoms.

-• Avoid contact with any materials such as clothing, bedding or towels that have been in contact with an infected person.
+• Avoid contact with any materials such as clothing, bedding or towels that have been in contact with someone with mpox.

 Other resources